adgray09/adgray09/README.md

 ### ✨adgray09✨

 <p>Hi, my name is Alex Gray!
 I'm originally from Louisville, Kentucky now living in San Francisco pursuing my dreams of becoming a Software Engineer!
-I've been coding for a little over a year now and am currently a senior at Makeschool looking to recieve a Bachelors degree in Applied Computer Science in the summer of 2021</p>
+I've been coding for a little over a year now and am currently a senior at Makeschool looking to receive a Bachelors degree in Applied Computer Science in the summer of 2021</p>

 - 🔭 My interests include: video games, reading, programming, going on nature walks, being lazy with my cat
 - 👯 Reach out to me if you're interested in remote education or exploring how to innovate the education system!